Caia-Tech/gaia/PHILOSOPHICAL_IMPLICATIONS.md

 - AI needs months of training
 - AI needs millions in funding

-## What We Now Know
+## What Our Experiments Suggest

-### Intelligence is Configuration, Not Computation
+### Intelligence Might Be About Configuration
-- The same gates that build CPUs can build AI
+- Perhaps the same gates that build CPUs could build AI
-- Learning is finding the right arrangement
+- Learning might be about finding the right arrangement
-- Complexity emerges from simple rules
+- Complexity could emerge from simple rules
-- Structure matters more than size
+- Structure might matter more than size

-### The Democratization Insight
+### Accessibility Possibilities
-- Every computer already has AI hardware (CPU)
+- Every computer already has logic gates (CPU)
-- Learning can happen in milliseconds
+- Configuration search could be faster than training
-- Explainability is built-in
+- Gate paths provide natural explainability
-- Cost approaches zero
+- Computational costs could be minimal

 ## Philosophical Questions Raised